ChamRun/Calculator/README.md

 This calculator is my "Hello JavaFX" :) .

-This application calculate your strings with JavaScript ScriptEngine.
+This application calculates your strings with JavaScript ScriptEngine.

 ![screenshot](/screenshot.jpg)